isomerpages/moe-sls/_teacher-user-guide/Collaborate/Collaborate.md

 <li><strong>Is there a word/character limit on students' ITT posts to facilitate peer commenting/assessment?</strong>
 <p>There is a 2000 character limit for ITT.
 Should the intention be for students to post longer responses, teachers may consider exploring other SLS features such as Creating a Discussion.
 While each post in a Discussion also has a 2000 character limit, students are able to submit more than one response.
 For longer responses, teachers can use a Free-Response Question instead.</p></li>
 <li><strong>How does the Forum feature differ from the Discussion feature?</strong>
-<p>The Forum feature allows both teachers* and students to create polls and discussions on a diverse range of topics while the Discussion feature situated within a lesson activity typically focuses on the specific topic at hand only.</p>
+<p>The Forum feature allows both teachers* and students to create polls and discussions on a diverse range of topics while the Discussion feature situated within a module activity typically focuses on the specific topic at hand only.</p>
 <p>You may refer to the following links for more information about the <a target="_blank" href="/teacher-user-guide/collaborate/about-the-forum/">Forum</a> and <a target="_blank" href="/teacher-user-guide/collaborate/add-a-discussion/">Discussion</a> features.</p>
 <p><u>Note</u>: Owner/Co-teacher needs to allow access for Observers and students to create Topics/Posts/Polls in Class Group Forum.</p></li>
 <li><strong>How does the Discussion feature differ from the ITT?</strong>